jbakse/compform_site/content/simulation/index.md

 ## Cellular Automata

+Cellular automata are mathematical models comprising a grid of cells and a set of simple rules.
+In a cellular automata, cells are set to one of a finite set of states (e.g. on or off).
+A set of rules is then iteratively applied to every cell changing it's state based on its current state and the states of its neighbors.
+They can be used to model things like crystal growth, fire spreading, and fluid dynamics.
-— Invented by Stanislaw Ulam (Monte Carlo Method, Manhattan Project) and John von Neumann (Game Theory, modern computer artchitecture, Manhattan Project)

-- Conway's Game of Life
+Cellular automata were invented in the 1940's by Stanislaw Ulam (Monte Carlo Method, Manhattan Project) and John von Neumann (Game Theory, modern computer artchitecture, Manhattan Project).
+[Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) (1970) is likely the most famous cellular automata model.
+It is a simple system with just 2 states and 4 rules from which emerge rich and complex systems.
+The Game of Life is even [Turing Complete](https://en.wikipedia.org/w/index.php?title=Turing_completeness) meaning it can can follow instructions and compute.

-- Wolfram's A New Kind of Science
+### Representing State in Images

-The examples below keep track of the state using color values in a pixel array.
-This makes it easy to show the final result: its an image, just draw it.
+The following examples keep track of the CA state as color values in a p5 graphics object's pixel array.
+Representing CA state as an image is a pretty common technique, with some pros and cons.

-You could also keep track of the state of each cell with an array of objects containing specific properties needed in your simulation.
+The main disadvantage is that images are designed to store pixel color values not cell states.
+For a lot of cellular automata the state is a simple bit: on or off.
+Using a 24-bit RGB value to represent a single bit isn't efficient.
+Depending on the kind of data you need to represent your states using an image might be awkward or simply not work.

+The main advantage is that most programming environments have support for working with images built in.
+If you represent your state as an image it is easy to display: its an image, just draw it.

+Most of the time, using an image works fine and sometimes you get some nice performance benefits since working with images is often optomized.

-### Cell Starter
+### Cellular Automata Starter

+This first example is models a simple growth.
+Cells can be in one of two states: off (represented by red value 0) and on (represented by red value > 0).
+The green and blue channel values are not considered.

+It starts out by creating a graphics object to hold the current state (`g1`) and draws a few white squares in it.
+It also creates a graphics object to hold the result of applying the rules (`g2`).
+You generally need to have two buffers like this so that you aren't changing the values while you are reading them.

 {% js-lab "sketches/cellular_starter.js" %}

-### Cell Messy Growth
+### Cellular Automata Messy Growth

+This example builds on Starter.
+It adds some randomness (cells don't always turn on).
+It changes the on/off test to see if the pixel is black (off) or not (on).
+It sets the activated pixels to rainbow colors (any non=black color is "on").

 {% js-lab "sketches/cellular_messy_growth.js" %}

-### Cell Color
+### Cellular Color Copy

+This example uses the same structure as the others.
+It starts by setting each pixel to a random color, then it follows a simple rule.
+Set each pixel to the color of one of its 4 neighbors, chosen at random.

+Click the canvas to pause the simulation.
+I really like the images this once creates and the simplicity of the rule.
+I found this one by just playing around.
+Its similar to the [Color War tweet-cart](https://munrohoberman.com/tweetcarts.html) by Munro Hoberman.

-{% js-lab "sketches/cellular_04.js" %}
+{% js-lab "sketches/cellular_color.js" %}

 ### Lines